dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNSimple configuration is successful](/files/secondary-dns-confirmation-message.png)

 Log into your **EasyDNS** account.
-The first thing we are going to do is add the domain.
+The first thing you'll do is add the domain.

 ![DNSimple configuration is successful](/files/easy-dns-add-domain.png)